afrind/draft-rush/draft-kpugin-rush.md

 ## Connection establishment

-In order to live stream using RUSH, client should establish QUIC connection first.
+In order to live stream using RUSH, the client establishes a QUIC connection using the ALPN token "rush".

-After QUIC connection is established, client creates new QUIC stream, choses starting frame ID and sends `Connect frame` over that stream.
+After the QUIC connection is established, client creates a new bidirectional QUIC stream, choses starting frame ID and sends `Connect` frame
+{{connect-frame}} over that stream.
+This stream is called the Connect Stream.

+TODO: How does the client choose a frame ID?

+TODO: Can a single connection be used to transfer more than one video simultaneously?
+Or sequentially?

-## Sending data
+## Sending Video Data

-Client MAY not wait for `ConnectAck frame` and start sending data immediately.
-Client takes encoded audio or video data, increment previously sent frame ID for a given track and serialize that in appropriate frame format ({{audio-frame}},
-{{video-frame}}).

-Timestamp fields MUST be in a timescale specified by `Connect frame`.
+The client can choose to wait for the `ConnectAck` frame {{connect-ack-frame}}
+or it can start sending data immediately after sending the `Connect` frame.

+Encoded audio or video data is serialized into frames (see {{audio-frame}} or
+{{video-frame}}) on per-track basis and transmitted from the client to the server.
+The frames carry a unique, monotonically increasing frame ID and a timestamp.
+The timestamp fields are encoded on a timescale specified by `Connect` frame.

+TODO: how are tracks involved exactly?
+TODO: maybe have a seperate section describing frame IDs?
+TODO: How do the client and server negotiate the mode of operation?

-Depending on mode of operation ({{quic-mapping}}), client reuses QUIC stream that was used to send `Connect frame` or it creates new QUIC stream.
-Once QUIC stream is selected, client sends data over that stream.
+Depending on mode of operation ({{quic-mapping}}), the client sends audio and video frames on the Connect stream or on an new QUIC stream for each frame.

-Client MAY continue sending audio, video data.

-In `Multi stream mode` client may decide to stop sending frame by closing corresponding QUIC stream.
-There is no guarantee in this case that data were or were not received by the server.
+In `Multi Stream Mode` ({{multi-stream-mode}}), the client can stop sending a frame by resetting the corresponding QUIC stream.
+In this case, there is no guarantee that the frame was received by the server.

 ## Receiving data

-Upon receiving `Connect frame`, server replies with `ConnectAck frame` and prepares to recieve audio/video data.
+Upon receiving `Connect` frame, the server replies with `ConnectAck` frame
+{{connect-ack-frame}} and prepares to recieve audio/video data.

-It's possible that in `Multi stream mode` ({{multi-stream-mode}}), server receives audio or video data before it receives `Connect frame`, it's up to implementation to decide how to deal with that.
-General recommendation is to wait for `Connect frame` before using any audio/video data as they cannot be interpret correctly.
+It's possible that in `Multi Stream Mode` ({{multi-stream-mode}}), the server receives audio or video data before it receives `Connect` frame.
+The implementation can choose whether to buffer or drop the data.
+The audio/video data cannot be interpreted correctly before the arrival of the `Connect` frame.

-In `Normal mode` ({{normal-mode}}) it is guaranteed by the transport that frames arrive into application layer in order they were sent, so any gaps in frame sequence IDs for a given track are indication of error on sending side.
+In `Normal Mode` ({{normal-mode}}), it is guaranteed by the transport that frames arrive into application layer in order they were sent, so any gaps in frame sequence IDs for a given track are indication of error on sending side.

+TODO: specify error handling behavior

-In `Multi stream mode` it's possible that frames arrive to application layer out of order they were sent, therefore server MUST keep track of last received frame ID for every track that it receives.
-Gap in frame sequence ID on a given track MAY indicate out of order delivery and server MAY wait until missing frames arrive.
-Server must consider frame completely lost if corresponding QUIC stream was closed.
+In `Multi Stream Mode`, it's possible that frames arrive at the application layer in a different order than they were sent, therefore server MUST keep track of last received frame ID for every track that it receives.
+A gap in the frame sequence ID on a given track MAY indicate out of order delivery and then server MAY wait until missing frames arrive.
+Server must consider frame completely lost if corresponding QUIC stream was reset.

+TODO: describe how to handle gaps - is the entire track in error?

+TODO: How does the client signal the "end" of the video?

 ## Reconnect

-At any point if QUIC connection is closed, client may reconnect by simply repating `Connection establishment` process ({{connection-establishment}}).
+If the QUIC connection is closed at any point, client MAY reconnect by simply repating `Connection establishment` process ({{connection-establishment}}).

+TODO: can it resume sending the same video where it left off?
+How, especially if the new connection is terminated by a different server?.

+TOOD: Is there a graceful way to close the connection?
+Is there GOAWAY-like behavior so the client knows to make a new connection before the old one breaks?

 # Wire Format

 ## Frame Header

-Client and server exchanges information using frames.
-Frames can be different types and data passed within a frame depends on its type.
+The client and server exchange information using frames.
+There are different types of frames and the payload of each frame depends on its type.

 Generic frame format: